 For instance, it can show the relative position of players with similar skill levels.
 Having a relative gaming leaderboard boosts the engagement level of the users with the game and helps in popularizing it.
 Standard systems are unable to meet the high data processing requirements of such an application.
 In this scenario, in-memory computing systems can come to the rescue and help in providing real-time positions of gamers in a leaderboard.

-In-memory computing can prove useful in any application which requires a database to handle the massive number of queries quickly.
+In-memory computing can prove useful in any application that requires a database to handle a massive number of queries quickly.
 A few potential applications can be GIS processing, medical imaging processing, NLP and cognitive computing, Real-time sentiment analysis, and real-time ad platforms.

 The market for data services is expected to reach up to $31.75 billion by 2024.

-The BDaaS model will be used in many applications in the future, like predicting fashion trends, anticipating the turnover ratio of employees, and helping in detecting bank frauds.
+The BDaaS model will be used in many applications in the future, like predicting fashion trends, anticipating the turnover ratio of employees, and helping in detecting bank fraud.

 As the population of IoT devices grows, so does the need for quickly analyzing the humongous amount of data produced by these devices.
 Edge computing can prove to be very helpful here.